UAW Names Rory Gamble As President, The First African American To Lead Union

 By late August, the FBI raided Jones' home along with other UAW officials, Michigan Radio Sarah Cwiek reported, adding: "The move signals a widening of the ongoing investigation into corruption within the UAW ranks, as well as accomplices within the business community, including the three Detroit automakers."

-In all, eight former UAW and Fiat Chrysler employees have pleaded guilty to charges related to misusing funds.
+In all, eleven people have pleaded guilty to charges connected to the ongoing federal investigation.